pixelbend/supercache-go/README.md

 # ZenCache

-A Cache abstraction layer for Go which works with Redis and RedisCluster.
+A Cache package for Go which works with Redis and RedisCluster.